Okija: Okija Shrine

-The vegetation of Okija
+Vegetation

 Is mainly forest with palm trees because the chief economic tree.

 The land is of course terribly fertile, thus the chief occupation in Okija is farming or agriculture.
 Okija is that the largest food Producer in Ihiala L.G.A and Anambra State.
 She grows many huge and little yams, cassava, coco yams, maize, plantain and palm manufacture (oil and kernel), etc. The chief occupations in Okija is fishing, searching and animal-keeping (especially goats, sheep, pigs and fowls).
 Okija is once more the most important meat and fish producers and provider in Ihiala LGA.